Higgs Production in Neutralino Decays in the MSSM - The LHC and a Future e+e- Collider: Introduction

 \section{Introduction}

-The discovery of a Higgs-like boson by the ATLAS and CMS experiments~\cite{ATLAS:2012zz,CMS:2012zz} at the CERN LHC opens up an era of precision studies of its production and decay properties.
-In particular, establishing if the newly discovered particle is the Standard Model (SM) Higgs boson or the manifestation of an extended Higgs sector is a key question.
-If the observed Higgs-like particle is the lightest Higgs boson, $h$, of a Supersymmetric extension of the SM (SUSY), it could be significantly produced also in the decay chains of supersymmetric particles, in particular those of neutralinos, $\tilde{\chi}^0_j \to \tilde{\chi}^0_i h$.
-There have been several phenomenological studies of $h$ production in neutralino decays in various constrained supersymmetric models~\cite{Gunion:1987kg,Gunion:1987yh,Bartl:1988cn,Djouadi:2001fa,Datta:2003iz,Huitu:2008sa,Gori:2011hj,Stal:2011cz,Howe:2012xe}, including some detailed assessments of the LHC potential~\cite{Datta:2003iz,Ghosh:2012mc}.
-This paper discusses the regions of the MSSM parameters where these decays are relevant and the perspectives for their observation and study at the LHC and a future lepton collider in the framework of the phenomenological minimal supersymmetric extension of the SM (pMSSM) with 19 free parameters.
-This provides us with sufficient freedom to the masses and couplings to explore the supersymmetric parameter space in a largely unbiased way.
-The study of the pMSSM parameter space by high statistics, flat scans of its parameters is briefly described in section~2.
-Results from measurements and searches at LEP and LEP2, flavour physics, dark matter experiments provide already powerful constraints.
-These are discussed in section~3 together with the implications of the LHC results in the search for SUSY particles and in the first determination of the properties of the newly discovered boson.
-Section~4 presents the regions of the viable pMSSM parameter space probed by the contribution of the $h$ boson in neutralino decays, while section~5 discusses the expected event rates, experimental signatures and relevant kinematics of these processes at the LHC and a lepton collider, for various centre of mass energies.
-Section 6 has the conclusions.
+The discovery of a Higgs boson by the ATLAS and CMS experiments~\cite{ATLAS:2012zz,CMS:2012zz} at the CERN LHC has opened an era of detailed studies of its production and decay properties.
+In particular, establishing if the discovered particle is the Standard Model (SM) Higgs boson or the manifestation of an extended Higgs sector is a key question.
+If the observed Higgs particle is the lightest Higgs boson, $h$, of a supersymmetric extension of the SM (SUSY), it could be significantly produced also in the decay chains of supersymmetric particles.
+We shall show here that the decays of neutralinos, $\tilde{\chi}^0_j \to \tilde{\chi}^0_i h$ are the most important process leading to the production of a $h$ boson in a SUSY decay chain in the MSSM.
+There have been several phenomenological studies of $h$ production in neutralino decays in various constrained supersymmetric models~\cite{Gunion:1987kg,Gunion:1987yh,Bartl:1988cn,Djouadi:2001fa,Datta:2003iz,Huitu:2008sa,Gori:2011hj,Stal:2011cz,Howe:2012xe}, including some detailed assessments of the LHC potential~\cite{Kribs:2009yh,Kribs:2010hp,Datta:2003iz,Ghosh:2012mc}.
+Results from searches for neutralino and chargino production conducted by ATLAS and CMS at the LHC have been reported for the two~\cite{Atlas:2012gg,Chatrchyan:2012pka,Aad:2014vma,CMS-PAS-SUS-13-006} and three~\cite{Atlas:2012ku, Chatrchyan:2012pka,Aad:2014nua,CMS-PAS-SUS-13-006}, lepton channels as well as the $bb \ell$ + MET channel~\cite{ATLAS-CONF-2013-093,CMS-PAS-SUS-13-017}, sensitive to $h$ production in neutralino decays.
+This paper discusses the regions of the MSSM parameters where these decays into the lightest Higgs boson are relevant and the perspectives for their search at the LHC and a future lepton collider in the framework of the phenomenological minimal supersymmetric extension of the SM (pMSSM) with 19 free parameters~\cite{Djouadi:1998di}.
+This framework provides sufficient freedom to the masses and couplings to explore the supersymmetric parameter space in a largely unbiased way and has been adopted in phenomenological~\cite{AbdusSalam:2009qd,Sekmen:2011cz,Arbey:2011un,Arbey:2012dq,CahillRowley:2012kx,Arbey:2012bp} and experimental~\cite{CMS:2013rda,CMS:2014mia} studies.
+The study of the pMSSM parameter space with high statistics, flat scans of its parameters is briefly described in section~2.
+Results from measurements and searches at LEP and LEP2, flavour physics and dark matter experiments provide already powerful constraints.
+These are discussed in section~3 together with the implications of the LHC results from the search for SUSY particles and the first determination of the properties of the discovered boson.
+Section~4 presents the regions of the viable pMSSM parameter space probed by the different channels of neutralino decays, in particular those involving the lightest Higgs bosons.
+In section~5, we contrast the results for the pMSSM with those obtained with the highly constrained, 5-parameters CMSSM~\cite{Kane:1993td,Ellis:2002rp}, which have been widely studied in relation to dark matter~\cite{Drees:1992am,Barger:1997kb,Baer:1997ai,Roszkowski:2001sb,Ellis:2012aa,Baer:2012uya} and for benchmarking~\cite{Allanach:2002nj,Battaglia:2003ab,AbdusSalam:2011fc}.
+Section 6 discusses the perspectives for the searches at LHC and a lepton collider, for various centre of mass energies while section 7 has the conclusions.